sot/correct_periscope_drift/README.md

 ## Introduction and History

-Temporal drift in X-ray source positions can occur due to changes in the periscope alignment which induce drift in fid light positions as observed by the Aspect camera.
+Thermal cycling on the spacecraft can result in an apparent temporal drift of the sky position of an X-ray source during an observation.
+This appears as a drift of up to about 0.5 arcsec in X-ray event sky X, Y coordinates over time.
+Because of the thermal variation time scales, this effect is usually most prominent in long observations (more than about 50 ksec).

-As of DS 8.4, a dynamic correction is applied to the aspect solution using the periscope gradients telemetry.
-This correction was fit using available data in 2010.
-However, temporal drifts have continued to increase with thermal variation of the spacecraft and at this time, the Aspect team suggests that to accomplish science requiring fine position or structure that users should use their own fixed-position X-ray data to autocorrect residual drift induced by the periscope.
+As of DS 8.4, a drift correction is applied to the aspect solution using the periscope gradients telemetry.
+However, temporal drifts have continued to increase with thermal variation of the spacecraft.
+Therefore the Aspect team suggests that to accomplish science related to sub-arcsec source structure, users should follow this thread to correct residual drift induced by the periscope.
+This requires a relatively bright, on-axis source (within a few arcmin off-axis angle) to perform a "self-calibration" of the aspect solution.

 ## Overview of determining a correction